Cardi B Releases New Single 'Money,' Mentions Daughter Kulture

 The 26-year-old rapper dropped her highly anticipated new song, "Money," on Tuesday, her first solo release since her platinum-selling debut album, Invasion of Privacy.
 Given the title, the track not surprisingly revolves around her pursuit of money, with Cardi rapping about her "diamonds on her neck, boarding jets," and noting that there's "nothing in the world I like more than checks."

-However, she does note at the end of the song that her daughter with husband Offset, Kulture, will always outweigh a check.
+However, she does note at the end of the song that her daughter with husband Offset, Kulture, will always come first.
+"But nothing in this world that I like more than Kulture," she raps.

 Despite her highly publicized feud with fellow rapper Nicki Minaj, Cardi doesn't appear to take any direct shots at Minaj in the new song, though she does mention bringing "brass knuckles to the scuffle."